As an Amazon Associate, GrowJourney may earn a small commission from qualifying purchases. Read more: terms of service.

 Step 1.
 Prep your seed tray.

-Prep your seed tray by placing the cardboard and parchment cutouts in the bottom, 1/2″ hardware cloth or a 1020 mesh insert, as mentioned in the supply list above.
+Put your choice of the following into the seed tray: aluminum foil, parchment paper, or a 1020 mesh insert.
 A single tray will hold up to 312 3/4″ x 3/4″ mini blocks.

 Here’s the recipe we use for our SMALL micro blocks (we use a slightly different recipe for our large blocks):